emheyboer/nfc-music-player/README.md

 The controller is an android device (with an nfc reader) running tailscale and tasker.
 Tasker keeps the device awake and responds to two inputs:
 1. When an nfc tag is scanned, the controller takes the url and `GET`s it.
 Before doing so, we need to rewrite the host to `[player's tailscale address]:[port number]` so the api call goes to the player.
 This begins playing the album and replaces the existing playback queue.
 2. When a key is pressed on the remote, the controller takes the keycode and consults an array of corresponding actions (e.g. play/pause/skip).
 For each action, the controller queries the player state as appropriate and makes another api call to update it.

+When on low battery, the controller sends a push notification via pushover (if configured) to remind the user to charge it.

 ## Remote
 <img width="50%" height="50%" src=images/remote.jpg />